If you’ve already planted okra or are thinking about it, deciding what to grow beside it is very important.

 - Water deeply but infrequently.

-- Harvest pods regularly; if you wait too long, they can become tough and difficult to eat.
+- Harvest pods regularly; if you wait too long, they may become tough to eat.

 - Don’t forget to fertilize your soil.